MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-enable-disable.md

 ---
 title: Enable and Disable functions | Microsoft Docs
-description: Reference information, including syntax and examples, for the Enable and Disable functions in PowerApps
+description: Reference information, including syntax and examples, for the Enable and Disable functions in Power Apps
 author: gregli-msft
 manager: kvivek
 ms.service: powerapps